-- · Council's Customer Services Centre, Civic Administration Building - www.wprc.nsw.gov.au - Council's electronic record keeping system (Trim) and intranet (Councilpedia)
+- Council's Customer Services Centre, Civic Administration Building, Church Street, Dubbo - Wellington Customer Services Centre, Cnr Nanima and Warne Streets, Wellington - Council's website www.dubbo.nsw.gov.au - Council's electronic record keeping system (Trim) and intranet (Councilpedia)

-All employees shall receive information about the policy at induction from Human Resource Services.
+All employees shall receive information about the policy at induction from People, Culture and Safety.
 Any workers (including employees, contractors, consultants and, where relevant, volunteers and members of the public) who are involved in any activity or activities listed in Appendix A under section 3 on behalf of, or for, council shall be provided with access to a copy of this policy and relevant supporting documents.
 This includes any workers involved in commencing, arranging, undertaking, regulating, inspecting or supervising a potentially hazardous activity or activities.
 Managers are responsible for ensuring workers who report to them have access to the policy and appropriate information, documentation and training in asbestos awareness (as per the NSW Work Health and Safety Regulation 2011) prior to planning the activity or activities.
-Further information about training is noted in section

-12.2.2 of this policy.
+Further information about training is noted in section 12.2.2 of this policy.